Mathare look to end poor record against Bidco United

 Steve Kimari, one of the two players remaining in the team from that season remembers this vividly.

 “I remember that in 2023, we were in the same situation that Bidco are in,” Kimari shared as he previewed Saturday’s early kickoff.
 “They were doing much better than us and are one of the sides whom we lost against as we got relegated.
-I remember we were battling it out for survival with Muhoroni Youth and only the penultimate weekend, Bidco lost away to Muhoroni and that result confirmed our relegation.
+I remember we were battling it out for survival with Muhoroni Youth and on the penultimate weekend, Bidco lost away to Muhoroni and that result confirmed our relegation.

 Mathare and Bidco first played each other in the topflight in 2021.
 A total of nine matches have been contested between the two with the Oilers having the upper hand as they have won six times.